Want to help your toddler stay in bed? Check out these 6 tips to get your child to sleep—and stay—in her own bed the whole night.

 Thankfully, it worked.
-He went from frantically pounding on the door to leave the room, to happily sleeping in his own bed.
+He went from frantically pounding on the door to happily sleeping in his own bed.
 And as you’ll see, it’s not just a matter of “forcing” this sleeping arrangement on him, but learning the cause of his behavior to begin with.

-Take a look at several strategies you can try to get your toddler to sleep in his own bed:
+Take a look at several strategies you can try to help your toddler stay in bed: